athena-framework/athena/docs/getting_started/routing.md

   # Run this listener with a very high priority so it is invoked before any application logic.
   @[AEDA::AsEventListener(priority: 256)]
-  def on_request(event : ATH::Events::Request) : Nil
+  def on_request(event : AHK::Events::Request) : Nil
     # Fallback if the request method isn't intended for files.
     # Alternatively, a 405 could be thrown if the server is dedicated to serving files.
     return unless event.request.method.in?
 "GET", "HEAD"